AkrilliA/laravel-beyond/README.md

 inspired application.
 We try to implement commands as near as possible on their original `make` counterparts.

-In version 7 we completely changed the way how Laravel Beyond works.
-We now do no longer change Laravels default directory structure, instead we place the DDD structure inside a separate `modules` directory.
+In version 7 we changed the way how Laravel Beyond works.
+We now do no longer change Laravels default directory structure, instead we place the DDD structure inside a separate `src` directory.
 This ensures compatibility with any other (Laravel related) package.

 ## Upgrade Guide